shamil332/holbertonschool-shell/init_files_variables_and_expansions/README.md

 1-hello\_you -> prints `hello \$USER`
 2-path -> adds `/action` at the end of PATH
-3-paths -> to count the number of directories in the `PATH`
-\n4-global_variables -> to list environment variables
+3-paths -> to count the number of directories in the `PATH` 4-global_variables -> to list environment variables 5-local_variables -> to list all local variables and environment variables, and functions